Version select#

 Source files organization#

-Three common approaches:
+Here are three common approaches:

 Separate branches (recommended for large projects)